Double Down Option

 Doubling on Soft Hands vs. Doubling on Hard Hands

-Some people would settle for their soft totals and dismiss both hitting or doubling on such hands because they are too afraid they may end up getting stuck with a lower total by drawing an additional card.
+Some people would settle for their soft totals and dismiss both hitting and doubling on such hands because they are too afraid they may end up getting stuck with a lower total by drawing an additional card.
 This fear causes them to pass on many lucrative opportunities to increase their action when holding an advantage against the dealer.

-In other words, you double on hands like A-4 and A-5 against the dealer’s 4, 5 or 6 because they are more likely to bust with these small cards and you want to get as much money into action as you can against a vulnerable dealer.
+In other words, you double on hands like A-4 and A-5 against the dealer’s 4, 5, or 6 because they are more likely to bust with these small cards, and you want to get as much money into action as you can against a vulnerable dealer.

 When Your Double Down Goes Wrong

-Double DownDoubling down can be very profitable but it can also be very tricky for the simple reason you are entitled to draw only one extra card.
+Double DownDoubling down can be very profitable, but it can also be very tricky for the simple reason you are entitled to draw only one extra card.
 When doubling on soft hands, you may get stuck with a lower total than the one you started with.

 Insight into the Key Doubling Down Decisions